 Born in Sweden, soprano Malin Christensson studied at the Royal College of Music.

-Particular highlights have included Susanna in staged performances of Le nozze di Figaro with the Los Angeles Philharmonic Orchestra conducted by Dudamel and with the Gulbenkain Orchestra under McCreesh; Zerlina Don Giovanni for the Houston Grand Opera and at the Helsinki Festival; Bach's Weihnachts-Oratorium with the Leipzig Gewandhausorchester and Pinnock, the Matthäus-Passion with the Philadelphia Orchestra and Nézet-Séguin, Mozart's Mass in C Minor with the CBSO and Nelsons and Beethoven's Symphony no. 9 with the Swedish Radio Orchestra and Blomstedt.
+Recent engagements have included Susanna in staged performances of Le nozze di Figaro with the Los Angeles Philharmonic Orchestra conducted by Dudamel and with the Gulbenkain Orchestra under McCreesh; Zerlina Don Giovanni for the Houston Grand Opera and at the Helsinki Festival; Bach's Weihnachts-Oratorium with the Leipzig Gewandhausorchester and Pinnock, the Matthäus-Passion with the Philadelphia Orchestra and Nézet-Séguin, Mozart's Mass in C Minor with the CBSO and Nelsons and Beethoven's Symphony no. 9 with the Swedish Radio Orchestra and Blomstedt.

 Appearances in opera have also included Barbarina Le nozze di Figaro at the Salzburg Festival and Susanna at the Aix-en-Provence Festival and in Santiago di Chile; Sophie Werther at the Festspielhaus Baden-Baden; Miss Wordsworth Albert Herring at the Glyndebourne Festival; Marzelline Fidelio at the Beethoven Festival in Warsaw; Flower Maiden Parsifal at Covent Garden; Drusilla L’incoronazione di Poppea at the Drottningholms Slottsteater and Papagena Die Zauberflöte at the Théâtre du Châtalet, in Montpellier and at the Vienna Festival.